Ugondu/MentalHealthAnalysis/README.md

 - What is the ideal solution?

-This would entail creating a detailed dashboard that provides insights into the possible causes of depression that includes
+This would entail creating a detailed dashboard that provides insights into;

-- Total Students
-- Total number of international students
-- Students open to suicidal thoughts
-- Average Score of PHQ-9 questionnaire
-- Regional distribution
-- Length of stay
+- The relationship between depression and length of stay
-- Distribution by Age group
-- Correlation charts
+- The relationship between regions and tendency for depression
+- The relationship between PHQ-9 score and Social connectedness score
+- The relationship between PHQ-9 score and acculturative score index
+- The relationship between social connectedness and Acculturative score index

 # Data Source